alix-tz/escriptorium-documentation/docs/quick-start.md

 Regions are essential to organize the lines on an image : they allow you to group lines together<!-- todo: add link to regions description in the segmentation page-->.
 Switch to "region mode" by clicking on the corresponding button at the top of the segmentation panel (or press ++r++).
 Now, if you click anywhere on the segmentation panel, you will start drawing a region (a rectangle).
 Click anywhere else on the image to finish drawing the region.

-As for lines, you can activate a region by clicking on it.
+Similarly to lines, you can activate a region by clicking on it.
 You can then change its shape by moving the points (click and hold next to a point then move the cursor), or even double click inside the active region, next to a border to create a new point.
-Note that there more things to do with regions, they are described in the [segmentation page](segment.md).
+Note that there are more things to do with regions, they are described in the [segmentation page](segment.md).

-Once you are satisfied with the shape of you region, click outside the segmentation panel to deactivate the region.
+Once you are satisfied with the shape of your region, click outside the segmentation panel to deactivate the region.
 You can also directly switch back to line mode by clicking on the corresponding button at the top of the segmentation panel.

 Back in line mode, you can select several lines at a time : hold ++shift++ down and click and hold anywhere on the segmentation panel to start drawing a selection region.
 Then use the button on the left side of the image to link the selected line to the region (or press ++y++).
 You can also unlink them (++u++).